prrao87/patent-classification/README.md

 # Patent Classification
-**Goal**: To train a machine learning classifier that can classify international patents into one of eight categories based on the textual content of their titles/abstracts.
+**Goal**: To train a machine learning classifier that can automatically classify international patents [downloaded from the WIPO website](https://www.wipo.int/classifications/ipc/en/) into one of eight categories based on the textual content of their titles/abstracts.

 * The patent data is available as raw XML from this URL: https://bulkdata.uspto.gov/
 * Each large zipped file contains a single file, with multiple XML blocks